kamejosh/owlbear-hp-tracker/USAGE.md

 ![Action Window Top](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/action_window_top.png)

-At the top of the action window the current version of the extension is displayed as well as two buttons:
+At the top of the action window the current version of the extension is displayed as well as three system buttons.
+All buttons open a new modal (changelog and help are opened in fullscreen mode):
++ The [⛭] buttons opens the global settings.
 + The [i] button opens the changelog so you can see recent changes
 + The [?] button opens the help menu which displays the same help information you are currently reading